-This style of architecture and also be found in Malacca, Singapore and other Asian cities.
+This style of architecture can also be found in Melaka and Singapore.

 [Georgetown Covered Walkway Ramps]

-The shops are lined up continuously so the shelter runs uninterupted between streets.
+The shops are lined up continuously so the shelter runs uninterrupted between streets.
 However the height of the shop floors can vary, so it is never an even walking surface.

 [Georgetown Covered Walkway Bike Parking]